 Emerson is a vibrant and dynamic college that embraces diversity in all its forms.
 We value and welcome differences and strive to create a supportive and inclusive campus environment.
 The richness of a community that reflects ethnic, geographic, socioeconomic, sexual orientation, and religious diversity is vital to both the growth of our community and the critical thinking demanded of our global society today.
 So much of what our students learn they learn from one another—in the classroom, in our residence halls, or through the extracurricular activities on our urban campus.

-Two campus resources—Multicultural Student Affairs and the Office of Diversity and Inclusion—sponsor a range of activities for African American Heritage Month, Asian/Pacific American Heritage Month, and Hispanic–Latin American Heritage Month.
-Organizations such as EBONI (Emerson’s Black Organization with Natural Interests), ASIA (Asian Students for Intercultural Awareness), and Amigos (Latino student organization) provide additional opportunities for involvement.
+Two campus resources—Intercultural Student Affairs and the Office of Diversity and Inclusion—sponsor a range of activities for African American Heritage Month, Asian/Pacific American Heritage Month, and Hispanic–Latin American Heritage Month.
+Organizations such as EBONI (Emerson’s Black Organization with Natural Interests), ASIA (Asian Students for Intercultural Awareness), and Amigos (Latinx student organization) provide additional opportunities for involvement.

 Founded: 1880 by Charles Wesley Emerson

 Degrees: BA, BFA, BS, MA, MFA, MS